-Open from Monday to Saturday inclusive for dinner service.
-Weekly closure on Sunday.
+Open from Tuesday to Saturday inclusive for dinner service.
+Weekly closure on Sunday and Monday.

 East meets West in the most lounge-like restaurant in Monaco

 - Asian cuisine

 Passing through the doors of Buddha Bar Monte-Carlo is going on a journey to far east Asia.
 The warm colours, Buddha statue and lounge ambience are perfect for relaxing and having a great time.
 Thai and Japanese cuisine are showcased in a menu that mixes Asian flavours.

 The breathtaking decor includes a 7-metre-high ceiling, different kinds of wood, sculptures, cornices, stucco and gilding.
 Not to mention an impressive host: a colossal Buddha from Asia, in a meditation pose.
 Two open-air terraces complete this other-worldly setting.
 The best way to enjoy the sweet summer nights!

 An elegant musical design… At Buddha-Bar Monte-Carlo, Papadia Donato, aka DJ Papa, is an iconic figure.
 Behind the booth, the resident DJ overlooks the Lounge Bar, distilling a minimalist musical fragrance, a subtle blend of lounge, chill out and world music, delicately embellished with ethnic or electro beats.